Ormeline/Makersbnb-group-project/README.md

 ```

 A user can request to hire any space for one night, and this should be approved by the user that owns that space.
 ```
 As a user
 So that I can make a booking
 I would like to request to hire a space for one night
 ```

 ```
 As a registered user
-So that i can confirm a booking
+So that I can confirm a booking
 I would like to approve a users request to rent my space for one night
 ```